muxinc/mux-go/docs/LiveStreamsApi.md

 > GetLiveStreamPlaybackIdResponse GetLiveStreamPlaybackId(ctx, lIVESTREAMID, pLAYBACKID)
 Retrieve a live stream playback ID

+Fetches information about a live stream's playback ID, through which a viewer can watch the streamed content from this live stream.

 ### Required Parameters

 Name | Type | Description  | Notes